fenago/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 ```

 We can now look at developing a function for the average forecast strategy.
 Averaging the
-lastnobservations is straight-forward; for example:
+last no of observations is straight-forward; for example:

 ```
 from numpy import mean